Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Analysis and Results

 In this analysis, we focus on the low-mass limit of the mediator $S$.
 The constraints on the model parameters are expected to depend strongly on the mediator mass $M_S$.
 As discussed, we study several processes where $S$ is a virtual particle and some decays where $S$ is produced on-shell.
 To analyze the phenomenology and constraints on the model parameters, we have divided the parameter space into two regions based on the mass of the spin-0 mediator: \begin{itemize} \item $ M_S > 3 $ GeV. \item $ M_S \leq 3 $ GeV. \end{itemize} Note that for $ M_S \leq 3 $ GeV, in our model, we will have a contribution to $B\to K^{(*)} S$ decays which is not possible for $ M_S > 3 $ GeV.
 Therefore, we constrain the parameters separately for $ M_S \leq 3 $ GeV and the data set includes the data on $\mathcal{B}(B\to K^{(*)} S)$.
 In comparison, for $ M_S > 3 $ GeV, we will drop the data related to $\mathcal{B}(B\to K^{(*)} S)$.

 We have also divided our analysis into three parts.
 First, we show the constraints from flavour and electroweak observables.
-Next, we studied the constraints from DM analysis, considering relic density, direct detection limits, electron scattering bounds, and indirect detection constraints, which are detailed in the appendix.
+Next, we studied the constraints from DM analysis, considering relic density, direct detection limits, electron scattering bounds, and indirect detection constraints.
 Finally, we will present the correlated parameter space by analyzing both the flavour and electroweak constraints and the dark sector constraints.